Get in touch

 At the follower level, toxic leadership is a direct cause of emotional exhaustion (Tiwari & Jha, 2022).
 This statement alone should be enough to give any leader or aspiring leader pause, as emotional exhaustion leads to burnout, which is when followers get completely overcome by stress and are no longer able to sustain the pressure of their jobs (Weisberg, 1994).
 With mental health deeply under the research microscope on a global level more than ever before, this is something to be concerned with for a myriad of reasons from leader/follower relationships, employee engagement and satisfaction, and employee retention in what has become a hyper-competitive war on talent in many parts of the world.
 For the follower, the traits and behaviors of toxic leaders can result in physical and mental health issues, and an overall heavy burden of personal distress (Webster, Brough, & Daly, 2016).
 When one or a combination of these consequences of toxic leadership become reality, the logical conclusion for many followers is to leave the organization.

 Beyond the important concept of the emotional and mental exhaustion of employees, there are several other deceptive tactics that toxic leaders use to manipulate and coerce followers, particularly when they are in a vulnerable mental or emotional state.
 Winn and Dykes (2019) articulate the connection between toxic leadership and familial origin.
 Inevitably, people bring personal experiences to work.
 These translate to success, trauma, heartbreak, joy, and many other emotions.
-It is these very emotions that toxic leaders tend to misuse or take advantage of:
+It is these very emotions that toxic leaders tend to misuse or take advantage of.

 “Toxic leaders comfort us with reassuring and often grand illusions that life in the factory or in the family will work out just fine.
 By signing on to their grand illusions, we can work on our immortality projects.
 There are only two catches.
 For one, to achieve this desired state, we must agree to do just as the leader says—no ifs, ands or buts.
 Thus, just like when we were children, dependent upon parents whose rules we followed in exchange for love, safety, and Oreos, we now trade our obedience and autonomy for the toxic leader’s pledge of security, certainty and other goodies.”
 (Winn & Dykes, 2019, p.
 39).